 - Other Civil Rights Offenses, When the Act is Based on Gender/Sex

 For complete definitions, please consult Section V of the full policy.

 Reporting Student Gender-Based/Sexual Misconduct

-All University employees who receive a report of alleged gender-based/sexual misconduct by a student, on or off-campus, must notify the Deputy Title IX Coordinator.
+All University employees who receive a report of alleged gender-based/sexual misconduct by a student, on or off-campus, must notify the Director of Title IX and Clery Compliance.
 In addition, all University employees are required by North Carolina law to report abuse or neglect upon a child or any disabled person.

 - Faculty or staff receiving reports of gender-based/sexual misconduct must complete the on-line Sexual Misconduct Reporting Form.

 - This form is located within "My Seaport" under the Academics Tab.
 If you do not have access to My Seaport, you can use the paper form.

 - The reporting form must be completed within 1 business day.
 If using a paper form, deliver to amber Resetar, Esq., Director of Title IX and Clery Compliance, via hand delivery (DePaolo Hall Room 1040), email attachment (email@example.com)., or fax (910-96207556)